I sat on a small bluff amongst a crop of trees. Before me lay Lake Bde Maka Ska…

 When he came back to college it was for therapy.
 He was still Rodney, but he was a different version of himself, like he needed to be reintroduced to others, to himself to the moments of the day.

 Part of Rodney’s therapy involved working on his short term memory.
 He still had the long term, but even that was shaky.
 When we ate lunch in the school cafeteria, he brought up events and people, but he spoke like he could be convinced otherwise.
 The tire blast didn’t kill him, but it knocked him off course.
-There would be no job waiting for him.
-For the moment trying to remember would be enough.

 Behind me cars sped and cyclists circled.
 In front were runners, joggers and walkers.
 I didn’t want to leave my spot, but I didn’t think I could just sit there.
 I looked around and decided it would be fun to rate the joggers as they streamed by.
 There were so many of them and they were all completely unaware that someone was sitting on the bluff silently judging them.
-But the only way to truly gauge a person’s stride is when they are unaware of the competition.

 Joggers #5: a can-do mom pushing multitasking to the extreme.
-She is deep into a power walk, pushing a doublewide stroller and pulling a slobbering Rottweiler.
+She is deep into a power walk, pushing a double-wide stroller and pulling a Rottweiler.
 She has a blue tooth device firmly ensconced in her ear and a highly caffeinated drink in her hand.
 She is walking, pushing, pulling, drinking and talking rather loudly.
 She sounds like she is already trying to get the twins early acceptance into Yale.
 She will not take no for an answer.
 Her stroller has a wide berth.
 If you are in her way, you better not be when she reaches you.
 Disqualified

 There were many joggers with varied styles.
 Some were good, some were bad and others were plain ugly.
 Many passed by but I didn’t see any that merited a perfect score.
 I tried to recall if I ever saw the perfect jogger.
 The more I thought, the more I came to the conclusion there was only one.